ORNL/flowcept/README.md

 You do not need to install any optional dependency to run Flowcept without any adapter, e.g., if you want to use simple instrumentation (see below).
 In this case, you need to remove the adapter part from the [settings.yaml](resources/settings.yaml) file.

-2. Start the Database and MQ System:
+2. Start the MQ System:

-To use FlowCept, one needs to start a database and a MQ system.
-Currently, FlowCept supports MongoDB as its database and it supports both Redis and Kafka as the MQ system.
+To use FlowCept, one needs to start a MQ system `$> make services`.
+This will start up Redis but see other options in the [deployment](deployment) directory and see [Data Persistence](#data-persistence) notes below.

-For convenience, the default needed services can be started using a [docker-compose file](deployment/compose.yml) deployment file.
-You can start them using `$> docker-compose -f deployment/compose.yml up`.

 3. Optionally, define custom settings (e.g., routes and ports) accordingly in a settings.yaml file.
 There is a sample file [here](resources/sample_settings.yaml), which can be used as basis.
-Then, set an environment var `FLOWCEPT_SETTINGS_PATH` with the absolute path to the yaml file.
+Then, set an environment variable `FLOWCEPT_SETTINGS_PATH` with the absolute path to the yaml file.
 If you do not follow this step, the default values defined [here](resources/sample_settings.yaml) will be used.

 4. See the [Jupyter Notebooks](notebooks) and [Examples directory](examples) for utilization examples.